Insights

 Section 13O Singapore Family Office: 2026 Setup Roadmap

 Singapore Section 13O is the entry-tier fund tax incentive for a single family office (SFO).
-Award requires Monetary Authority of Singapore (MAS) approval, minimum Designated Investments AUM, at least one qualifying investment professional, and ongoing business spending.
+Under the post-1 January 2025 framework, award requires Monetary Authority of Singapore (MAS) approval, minimum AUM measured by the value of the fund's investments in Designated Investments, at least two qualifying Investment Professionals employed throughout the basis period, and ongoing local business spending.
 This is the step-by-step roadmap a family follows from initial structuring through MAS award and into year-one operations.

 By Daniel JIAO, CEO, Anlian Group